Affiliate links on Android Authority may earn us a commission. Learn more.

-If you have a problem with an app on your Android smartphone you may have read that you should do a “Force Stop” and then “Clear Cache” to fix it.
-And actually, that might very well be exactly what you need to do.
-But why does that help?
-What does “Force stop” do and what is a cache?
+If you have a problem with an app on your Android smartphone, you may have read that you should head into Settings and do a “Force Stop” and then “Clear Cache” to fix it.
+Often, that may very well be exactly what you need to do.
+But why does that help and what should you do if it doesn’t do anything?
+What exactly does “Force stop” do on Android and what is a cache?
 Let me explain.

-At the heart of Android is the Linux kernel, it is the component responsible for managing memory and processes along with a whole bunch of other resources.
+Let’s back up a bit first.
+The Linux kernel is at the heart of Android.
+It is the component responsible for managing memory and processes, along with a whole bunch of other resources.
 Whenever you start an app you are actually starting a Linux process.

 A process is a logical container for a program (app).
 It is started by the kernel and is used as a way to share the system resources (including memory and CPU time) among all the running apps.
-Each process has an ID, known as the PID (Process ID); a priority, how important is it; its own address space, plus related pages of physical memory; and some state information: running (or runnable), sleeping, stopped and zombied.
+Each process has an ID, known as the PID (Process ID), a priority, its own address space, and some state information (running, sleeping, stopped, and zombied).

 The kernel’s job is to schedule CPU time and allocate memory to the process so that it can run.
 The way it works is that the kernel gives slices of CPU time to each of the running processes.
 If a process is sleeping (because it is waiting for something like data from the network) then it doesn’t get any CPU time.
 This juggling of processes goes on at the millisecond level, very fast, and just like the frames of a cartoon, you get the appearance of smoothness and multiple programs running at once.